 The DTP is responsible for managing your funding award from NERC throughout the duration of your programme.
-A full NERC studentship comprises the university tuition fee, a tax free stipend of £18,622 in 2023-24 and an RTSG (Research Training Support Grant) allowance of £8000.
+A full NERC studentship comprises the university tuition fee, a tax free stipend of £19237 in 2024-25 and an RTSG (Research Training Support Grant) allowance of £8000.
 If you have any questions regarding your award, or if any problems arise, please contact Victoria Forth, the Programme Manager.

-Fees: The university has a Home course fee of £8960.
-The NERC contribution to this is £4682, the remainder is paid either by the DTP or some other university source.
+Fees: The university has a Home course fee of £9500.
+The NERC contribution to this is £4786, the remainder is paid either by the DTP or some other university source.
+Our international students are only charged at the home fee rate as the university has waived the full International fee for UKRI-funded students.